seejwy/skapi-doc/the-basics/README.md

 ```

 In the example above, we run `mock()` twice in succession.
-We are waiting for the promise to resolve with `then` and adding the response into `my_data`.
-However, since JavaScript promises run synchronously (meaning each statement is executed one after another in a sequential manner), the second call to `mock()` will execute before `then` for the first `mock()` executes.
-The data will not always be resolved in the order specified. `my_data` also does not have any of the content from the `then` blocks because it is logged right after calling the two `mock()` methods.
-That is also why `my_data` is printed first.
+We are waiting for the `Promise` to resolve with `then()` and adding the response into `my_data`.
+However, since JavaScript promises run synchronously (meaning each statement is executed one after another in a sequential manner) the second call to `mock()` will execute before the `then()` of the first `mock()` executes.
+The data will not always be resolved in the order it is written. `my_data` also does not have any of the content from the `then` blocks because it is logged right after calling the two `mock()` methods.
+That is why `my_data` is unchanged and printed first.

-To ensure that the methods are run in the desired order, you can nest your calls in the `then` blocks.
+To ensure that your code runs in the desired order, you can nest your calls in the `then()` blocks.
 For example:

 ```javascript
 let my_data = 'Result: ';